apache/cordova-docs/www/docs/en/6.x/guide/platforms/win8/index.md

 ## Debugging

 Visual Studio provides powerful tools to debug your application.
 You can refer to [this](https://msdn.microsoft.com/en-us/library/7seh8d72.aspx) article to get started with it.

+**Note:** Resume and pause events are not triggered normally when debugging apps using Visual Studio.
+This is because Windows does not suspend your app when it is being debugged.
+The only way to change the application state is through the 'Lifecycle event' options inside Visual Studio.
+The events should work as expected when the app is run on a device/emulator without the debugger attached.

 ## Signing an App